tlangan1/Life-Helper-Backend/Documentation/README.md

 #### Database Upgrade Life Cycle

-- When the schema needs to change then that change must first be applied to the testing database, test_life_helper, and tested.
+- When the schema needs to change then that change should first be applied to the testing database, test_life_helper, and tested.
-  - The scripts/run.sh script is referenced in many of the shell scripts.
-It is just a thin wrapper around mysqlsh.exe calls to make the other scripts more readable.
 - The first step is to make the changes to the DDL and DML and tests.
-  - For any database objects such as tables, stored procedures, triggers, foreign keys, etcetera that need to change, update the appropriate scripts.
+  - For any database objects such as tables, stored procedures, triggers, foreign keys, etcetera that need to change, update the appropriate scripts. `They do NOT need to be loaded, that is taken care of by the scripts.`
-  - For any new database objects write the creation scripts and add them to the appropriate shell scripts.
+  - For any new database objects write the creation scripts and add them to the appropriate directories.
     - tables: tables/load_table_creation_sps.sh
     - foreign keys: foreign_keys/load_foreign_keys_sps.sh
     - stored procedures: stored_procedures/load_stored_procedures.sh
     - migration scripts: tables/migration_scripts/load_migration_sps.sh
     - triggers: triggers/load_triggers.sh
+  - If there are any new entities,
   - If there are any changes to the existing tests/objects then make them in the load_existing_test_objects.sh script.
 These are the tests which are executed by the run_existing_tests.sh script.ls -
   - If there are any new tests/objects then update the load_new_test_objects.sh and run_new_test.sh scripts appropriately.
 - The second step is to run the built in tests as follows: